 Slate is a foliated metamorphic rock and has known to be used since the ancient Roman era.
-Some of its striking properties like water resistance, fire resistance and durability make this natural stone a great choice for construction.
-Available in a variety of shades, designs and colors; this stone is extensively used for wall cladding, flooring, flagging and roofing.
-Slate chiefly consists of micas or clay minerals that depend on the intensity of metamorphism to which it has been exposed to.
-With increase in the level of pressure and heat, the clay minerals in the shale transform to micas.
+Some of its striking properties like water resistance, fire resistance, and durability make this natural stone a great choice for construction.
+Available in a variety of shades, designs, and colors; this stone is extensively used for wall cladding, flooring, flagging, and roofing.
+Natural slate stone chiefly consists of micas or clay minerals that depend on the intensity of metamorphism to which it has been exposed to.
+With an increase in the level of pressure and heat, the clay minerals in the shale transform to micas.

 Like other natural stones, slate shares a number of environmental-friendly characteristics, such as durability, ease of care, low-cost maintenance and enduring life cycle.
-Architects and designers use slate both for exterior and interior applications.
-Exterior applications of slate include landscaping, roofing, copings and sills, paving, cladding and wall covering.
+Architects and designers use natural slate stone both for exterior and interior applications.
+Exterior applications of natural slate stone include landscaping, roofing, copings, and sills, paving, cladding, and wall covering.
 For interior installations, it is used as wall and floor tiles, fire surrounds, worktops, hearths, and even tableware and house signs.
-Heat and water resistance properties make this stone a great material for roofing, while high performance, durability and low-cost maintenance are responsible for making it apt to create cladding panels.
+Heat and water resistance properties make this stone a great material for roofing, while high performance, durability, and low-cost maintenance are responsible for making it apt to create cladding panels.

 The extraction process involves cutting rocks into large blocks by a diamond cutter.
 These blocks are then transferred to the slate factories.
 For its use as a coolant or an agent to remove rubble, right from the extraction to finishing of slate; water is recycled and stored in a closed vessel.
 Before being packed, slate has to undergo three phases that are discussed below:

 - Sawing: Large blocks, extracted from quarries, are sliced into varied sizes as per the requirement.